 Recent outrage surrounding the redecoration of the Wontonmeen hostel in Sham Shui Po, Hong Kong, into a caged aesthetic, has sparked increased conversations surrounding coffin homes in Hong Kong.
 Here, coffin homes have been commodified and sold as an experience.
 For many tourists who stay at the Wontonmeen hostel for the rate of £27 per night, they may leave with the belief that they have experienced what it is like to live in one of Hong Kong’s many coffin homes.
-But with the clear demarcations of space as illustrated by Figure 1 below, the separation of the bathroom and kitchen facilities, and not having to live amongst all of your belongings in a highly confined space, this is not true.
+But with the clear demarcations of space as illustrated by the images from The South China Morning Post (James, 2017), the separation of the bathroom and kitchen facilities, and not having to live amongst all of your belongings in a highly confined space, this is not true.

 For many citizens of Hong Kong, coffin homes are more than the trivialisations and romanticisms that the Wontonmeen hostel portrays to the world.
 The conditions within these homes are a reality of life for many people who cannot afford the private sector, and are on the waiting list for public housing in Hong Kong.
 The shortage of public housing has left people across socio-economic boundaries to live within coffin homes.
 There are estimates which indicate that upwards of 280,000 people are living within these conditions.
 This figure includes young people, migrants, the elderly, and families who may often have to split up within these units.
 With such large numbers of people living within subdivided units, it is shocking to note that Hong Kong does not have a legal threshold for the minimum amount of space allowed within private living quarters, like other ‘world cities’ such as New York and London.
 This has led to an erosion of the quality of living conditions within subdivided units, and contributes to the overall housing crisis.

 For people living within coffin homes, the conditions that they must endure are a direct reflection of how the state of Hong Kong views social welfare.
 Within these shared subdivided units, or ‘coffin homes’ the circumstances are horrifying.
-People must live amongst all of their belongings crammed into a 24 inch wide and 67 inch length box, as illustrated in Figure 2, while surrounded by filth and dirt.
-Many coffin home dwellers must also cook and use the bathroom in the same room, as shown in Figure 3, with up to 24 people sharing the facility.
+People must live amongst all of their belongings crammed into a 24 inch wide and 67 inch length box, as illustrated in Lam (2017), while surrounded by filth and dirt.
+Many coffin home dwellers must also cook and use the bathroom in the same room, with up to 24 people sharing the facility (see Lam, 2017).
 These coffin home units cost an average of £380 per month according to the 2016 thematic housing survey in Hong Kong.
 However from other reports they can cost much lower, at around £230 per month.
 Many people feel ‘forgotten’ by the state due to the daily struggles they must endure in one of the world’s most affluent places, while they wait for up to 5.7 years for public housing to become available.
 The state’s disregard for the social welfare of these coffin home dwellers stems from their pursuit of economic gain and the perpetuation of an ‘imagined’ version of Hong Kong (Shin, 2019: 2).

 The state of Hong Kong’s purposeful restrictions on the supply of land has meant that it is the most expensive property market on the globe, costing on average four times that of New York.
 In Hong Kong where the state are land-lords over almost all property, 27% of government revenue is derived from the sale of property.
 This means that many people in coffin homes get left behind by the state in their pursuit of profit in collaboration with a handful of conglomerate property owners, as public housing is not a priority due to the lack of revenue that it brings.
 With homes costing over twenty times the median salary for people in Hong Kong, the pursuit of property ownership has become a distant and unattainable dream for many, but particularly for those who live in coffin homes at the bottom of the wealth ladder.
 Coffin homes therefore directly contest the idealistic images of Asian urbanism which are projected to the rest of the world, thus exposing the ‘real’ Hong Kong (Shin, 2019: 2).